Asif1169/Achswap/replit.md

 - Accessible from swap interface when selecting USDC/wUSDC pair

 ## Development Notes
+- **100% Static Application**: No backend server, all data from blockchain or local modules
-- Token verification is managed in `tokens.json` - add `"verified": true` for blue checkmark
+- Token verification is managed in `client/src/data/tokens.ts` - add `"verified": true` for blue checkmark
 - Imported tokens are stored in localStorage under `importedTokens` key
 - All blockchain interactions use ethers.js v6
 - Wallet state management via Wagmi React hooks
 - RainbowKit provides the wallet connection UI
+- Build system uses pure Vite CLI for dev, build, and preview

 ## Recent Changes
+- **Nov 22, 2024**:
+  - **Migrated to 100% Static Architecture**: Removed all backend server code to create a truly serverless application like Uniswap
+  - Converted from Express backend to pure Vite-based static application
+  - Moved token data from server API to client-side module (`client/src/data/tokens.ts`)
+  - All scripts now use pure Vite CLI (no Node.js server wrapper)
+  - Ready for deployment to static hosting platforms (Vercel, Netlify, GitHub Pages, etc.)
-- **Nov 22, 2024**: Initial DEX UI implementation with swap, liquidity, and token import features
+  - Initial DEX UI implementation with swap, liquidity, and token import features
   - Configured RainbowKit for ARC Testnet
   - Implemented token list with USDC, wUSDC, and ACHS
   - Built token selector with search and import functionality
   - Created wrap/unwrap interface for USDC/wUSDC

 ## Implementation Status